dreicke/iSR_Grav/user/pages/02.entries/entry-5/item.md

 </div>

-<button class="js-modal" data-modal-prefix-class="simple-animated" data-modal-content-id="endorsement" data-modal-title="Faculty Endorsement" data-modal-close-text="Close" data-modal-close-title="Close this modal window">Show faculty endorsement</button>
+<button class="js-modal" data-modal-prefix-class="simple-animated" data-modal-content-id="endorsement" data-modal-title="Endorsement from Ben Kaden" data-modal-close-text="Close" data-modal-close-title="Close this modal window">Show faculty endorsement</button>

 ##Introduction

-A six-meter-long beef tapeworm, an installation of living plants, a collection of stones, photographs of bark projected on a huge canvas – these objects were united in the exhibition “On The Edge”, presented in the Tieranatomisches Theater at Berlin Humboldt University in 2015.
+A six-meter-long beef tapeworm, an installation of living plants, a collection of stones, photographs of bark projected on a huge canvas – these objects were united in the exhibition “On The Edge”, presented in the *Tieranatomisches Theater* at Berlin Humboldt University in 2015.
 This unusual compilation goes back to the idea of creating a dialogue between seven artists and the university's 45 scientific collections of diverse disciplines from archeology to zoology.

 In order to document the exhibition and to make it accessible beyond the duration of its presentation, an exhibition catalogue is intended to be published.
 As there are many different target groups with diverse user behavior and needs – students, researchers, artists, interested laypersons – various formats come to mind: while the curator and the exhibiting artists are likely to opt for a print edition, or a coffee-table-book displaying their work, researchers could especially be interested in precise representations of the university's collections' objects; an interested non-professional might want to browse through the catalogue on her smartphone while on the subway.
-To meet these diverse needs, the university decided to publish the exhibition catalogue following a hybrid concept: both publishing a print edition and making use of the possibilities of electronic publishing, focussing on the publication's design, referencing and dissemination at the same time.
+To meet these diverse needs, the university decided to publish the exhibition catalogue following a hybrid concept: both publishing a print edition and making use of the possibilities of electronic publishing, focusing on the publication's design, referencing and dissemination at the same time.

-So how can hybrid publishing be implemented, and what benefits does it entail?
-This paper outlines the concept of hybrid publishing, discusses different approaches and analyzes its significance from the perspective of media theory.
+So how can *hybrid publishing* be implemented, and what benefits does it entail?
+This paper outlines the concept of *hybrid publishing*, discusses different approaches and analyzes its significance from the perspective of media theory.
 As distinct types of publications, each have specific potentials and challenges for the implementation of the hybrid concept.
 Examples of research publications, art catalogues and journal articles are discussed with regard to their particular requirements and possibilities.

 ##1.
 Definition

 According to the Oxford English Dictionary, the term “hybrid” (lat.) signifies “[...] having a mixed character; composed of two diverse elements [...]”
 (2016).
 Thus, a hybrid publication is composed of various components; it mixes different output formats.

-The Lexikon für Bibliotheks- und Informationswissenschaft describes hybrid publishing as the parallel publication of a print version and an electronic version in order to offer additional value to its recipient (“Lexikon der Bibliotheks- und Informationswissenschaft”, 2009).
-The advantages that hybrid publications entail are specified by the Brockhaus-Enzyklopädie: releasing an electronic version of a print publication offers the possibility to adjoin additional content like multimedia elements or digitized sources and enhanced functionalities like full-text searchability and continuous updatability (“Brockhaus-Enzyklopädie”, 2008).
+The *Lexikon für Bibliotheks- und Informationswissenschaft* describes hybrid publishing as the parallel publication of a print version and an electronic version in order to offer additional value to its recipient (“Lexikon der Bibliotheks- und Informationswissenschaft”, 2009) <a href="#fn1" id="ref1">[1]</a>.
+The advantages that hybrid publications entail are specified by the *Brockhaus-Enzyklopädie*: releasing an electronic version of a print publication offers the possibility to adjoin additional content like multimedia elements or digitized sources and enhanced functionalities like full-text searchability and continuous updatability (“Brockhaus-Enzyklopädie”, 2008). <a href="#fn2" id="ref2">[2]</a>

-The Hybrid Publishing Toolkit, edited by the Institute of Network Cultures of Amsterdam University of Applied Sciences and Rotterdam University of Applied Sciences, offers a definition that far exceeds the idea of publishing both a print and an electronic version.
+The *Hybrid Publishing Toolkit*, edited by the Institute of Network Cultures of Amsterdam University of Applied Sciences and Rotterdam University of Applied Sciences, offers a definition that far exceeds the idea of publishing both a print and an electronic version.
 Here, three steps of hybrid publishing are identified: “One-to-one”, which merely aims at creating an accurate digital representation of the printed book; “one-to-many”, which offers a variety of output formats, depending on the context and the reading device; and “one-to-database”, where users can choose various, independent components to individually compile a publication (“From print to ebooks”, 2015).

 In the context of hybrid publishing, there's another aspect that plays a decisive role and that hasn't been mentioned in the definitions cited above: the open access availability of the electronic version.
 Petra Hauke defines hybrid publishing as works that are distributed both as a print edition and as an electronic version that is freely available on the Internet (Hauke, 2010).